What are Discretionary Payments?

 If you are experiencing extreme financial hardship you may be able to claim some discretionary assistance with your council tax.
 This is not a cash payment but a payment to your council tax account.

-Discretionary Housing Payments are extra payments made at the Council's discretion to help people on Housing Benefit or Universal Credit who are in serious financial difficulty.
+Discretionary Housing Payments (DHP) are extra payments made at the Council's discretion to help people on Housing Benefit (HB) or Universal Credit (UC) who are in serious financial difficulty.
 They are not Housing Benefit awards but are free-standing payments and can only be made to help with housing costs for a specified time period.
-The amount of money we have for these payments are subject to an annual cash limit.
+The amount of money we have for these payments is subject to an annual cash limit.